-“ADAPTATION OF INFRASTRUCTURE AND NETWORKS TO CLIMATE CHANGE”
+“ADAPTATION OF INFRASTRUCTURES AND NETWORKS TO CLIMATE CHANGE”

 24 March 2017 – Université Pierre et Marie Curie – Auditorium (4, place Jussieu Paris 5th)